tinkledoomhammer/some-notes/stackedit/Code/Rust/100 Exercises.md

 : an auto + marker trait
 * it can only be implemented manually in `unsafe`
 * It is automatically applied to all types that the compiler determines can be safely passed between threads
-* `Sender<T>`, `SyncSender<T>` and `Receiver<T>` are
+* `Sender<T>`, `SyncSender<T>` and `Receiver<T>` are `Send` if and only if `T` is `Send`
+* `MutexGuard` is not `Send` because the underlying primitives it uses require (on some platforms) that the lock is released from the same thread that aquires it

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ2Mzg2MTY3LC0xMDA4MDgzNDQyLC00Nz
-c2MTA0NzAsLTE2NjQ2MzQ5NDksMTc5MTEzNjgzLDEzNzA1NTA4
-NjMsLTE1OTc1NDU1ODMsLTU2MjMyMjkzOSwtMTI2MTgxMTM4MS
-wtMTY0NTI2OTQ1MiwtODM0MDU0MDU2LC03OTU4NjY2NzYsLTE1
-NDI2NTM1MDcsMTk3NTA2Nzg2MSwtMTUwOTQ4MDIxOSwtMTc5Mj
-AxNTE5MSwtMTcxNTc1MTU3NSwxODQwNjkwMzg2LC03NTQ5NTYw
-NiwyMTA3OTg0MjA2XX0=
+eyJoaXN0b3J5IjpbLTE1OTUzMjUxMDAsLTEwMDgwODM0NDIsLT
+Q3NzYxMDQ3MCwtMTY2NDYzNDk0OSwxNzkxMTM2ODMsMTM3MDU1
+MDg2MywtMTU5NzU0NTU4MywtNTYyMzIyOTM5LC0xMjYxODExMz
+gxLC0xNjQ1MjY5NDUyLC04MzQwNTQwNTYsLTc5NTg2NjY3Niwt
+MTU0MjY1MzUwNywxOTc1MDY3ODYxLC0xNTA5NDgwMjE5LC0xNz
+kyMDE1MTkxLC0xNzE1NzUxNTc1LDE4NDA2OTAzODYsLTc1NDk1
+NjA2LDIxMDc5ODQyMDZdfQ==
 -->